-Craig Hospital has nine on-site physicians who belong to the CNS Medical Group P.C. and whose full-time practice is in spinal cord and brain injury rehabilitation.
+Craig Hospital has ten on-site physicians who belong to the CNS Medical Group P.C. and whose full-time practice is in spinal cord and brain injury rehabilitation.
 They average 9 years at Craig and are among the world leaders in the field.
 With offices in the hospital, our physicians are readily accessible to patients, families, and staff.
 Each patient at Craig has a primary physician, and a team of therapists and nurses that work with each physician.
 The CNS physicians direct the clinical interdisciplinary treatment teams and are supported by 184 consulting physicians representing the full spectrum of medical specialties.

 Craig Hospital Admissions

 William M. Scelza, MD Medical Director and President of Craig Hospital Medical Staff

 William "Bill" Scelza, MD, joined the CNS Medical Group and Craig Hospital in 2011 and is the Medical Director of Craig Hospital.
 He has also served as the Craig Hospital Outpatient Department Medical Director.
 Dr. Scelza is also Associate Clinical Professor at the University of Colorado School of Medicine's Department of Physical Medicine and Rehabilitation (PM&R) and as the Spinal Cord Injury (SCI) Medicine Fellowship Program Director at Craig Hospital/University of Colorado.

 Prior to joining CNS Medical Group, Dr. Scelza was Director of the Spinal Cord Injury Program at Carolinas Rehabilitation in Charlotte, N.C.